-Nature writer Robert Macfarlane said in his book, “Those who travel to mountain-tops are half in love with themselves, and half in love with oblivion.”
+Nature writer Robert Macfarlane said in his book, “Those who travel to mountain-tops are half in love with themselves and half in love with oblivion.”
 Buscalan, being surrounded by lush green mountains of the Cordilleras and terraced rice paddies, will make you oblivious of how time slips away.
 It is where instead of staying tucked under the sheets, you’d rather get up at 5:30 in the morning to see the sunrise from the rice terraces behind the village.
-And it is where you could stay still for hours and soak up the beauty around you that’s enveloped by the nippy winds.
+And it is where you could stay still for hours and soak up the beauty around you that are enveloped by the nippy winds.
 Even the views along the roads leading to Buscalan will make you stop for panoramic photos that are really worth taking.

 2. The Buscalan way of life will make you jealous

 Women wash their dishes and clothes together from a common water source.
 Their men gather for a little first-thing-in-the-morning chat.
 Elderlies of the community are seated on the staircases of their stilt houses with thatch roofs.
 Native pigs and chickens wander around the village.
 This is just a typical morning in Buscalan.